 Term-Work Petitions

-Sometimes, things don't go as planned.
-A petition is your formal request for an exception to a Faculty or University rule, regulation or deadline.
+Students are expected to make every effort to complete term work.
+However, the University understands that sometimes, things don't go as planned.
+A petition is a formal request for an exception to a Faculty or University rule, regulation or deadline.

 What is a Term-Work Petition?